Updated March 9, 2021

 Atrophic Rhinitis

 This complex infectious disease causes sneezing, coughing, nasal discharge, and inflammation of the tear ducts which may result in tear staining.
 In severe cases, pigs may develop nose bleeds.
 Affected individuals may develop twisted or shortened noses due to atrophy which may cause individuals to have trouble eating.
-While Bordetella bronchiseptica can cause atrophic rhinitis, this form is considered “nonprogressive” or “regressive” and is not as severe as the progressive form which is caused by toxigenic Pasteurella multocida (typically type D) and the lesions can heal over time.
+While Bordetella bronchiseptica can cause atrophic rhinitis, this form is considered “nonprogressive” or “regressive” and is not as severe as the progressive form which is caused by toxigenic Pasteurella multocida (typically type D).
+Lesions from nonprogressive atrophic rhinitis can heal over time, but damage from progressive atrophic rhinitis is permanent.
 Toxigenic P. multocida is less widespread than B. bronchiseptica, and while it typically affects piglets, mature pigs who have not been exposed previously could be affected.
-Atrophic rhinitis is associated with production settings that have large populations crammed together with poor sanitation and is probably not likely to occur in a sanctuary setting with proper care practices.
+Atrophic rhinitis is associated with agricultural settings that have large populations crammed together with poor sanitation and inadequate ventilation and is probably not likely to occur in a sanctuary setting with proper care practices.
 However, you may find yourself welcoming in a pig with an active infection or with permanent damage to their nose from a previous infection.
+If this is the case, be sure to consult with your veterinarian for guidance.
+There are vaccines available that can help protect against this disease.

 Sources: